smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Template Custom Buttons/index.md

 !@

 ## Using RPCs
 You can also send soft buttons manually using the `Show` RPC.
-Note that if you do so, you must not mix the `ScreenManager` soft buttons and manually sending the `Show` RPC.
-Additionally, the `ScreenManager` takes soft button ids 0 - 10000.
+Note that if you do so, you must not mix the @![iOS]`SDLScreenManager`!@ @![android, javaSE, javaEE, javascript]`ScreenManager`!@ soft buttons and manually sending the `Show` RPC.
+Additionally, the @![iOS]`SDLScreenManager`!@ @![android, javaSE, javaEE, javascript]`ScreenManager`!@ takes soft button ids 0 - 10000.
 Ensure that if you use custom RPCs, that the soft button ids you use are outside of this range.